Sup2point0/Assort/affine/affinitys/koniokinetis.md

 # Koniokinetis

-A highly specialyzed deryvative of telekinetis, opting to control only dust and other fine particulates, which grants enhanced capabilitys.
+A highly specialyzed deryzatic of telekinetis, opting to control only dust and other fine particulates, which grants enhanced capabilitys.

 <table>